seedstack/website/content/docs/business/manual/rest/index.md

         weight: 10
 ---

 Resources are main part of the REST API.
-This feature use the SEED REST support, for more information on it see the corresponding [documentation](#!/seed-doc/rest).
-But the SEED Business Framework also provides validation and security.
+This feature use the Seed REST support, for more information on it see the corresponding [documentation](#!/seed-doc/rest).
+But the Seed Business Framework also provides validation and security.

 > Other resource: [Best Practices for Designing a Pragmatic RESTful API](http://www.vinaysahni.com/best-practices-for-a-pragmatic-restful-api#restful)